Tarrasch/arashrouhani.com/pages/index.md

 ### Things I do

-In the world of open source, I'm best known for being the chief maintainer of [luigi](https://github.com/spotify/luigi).
-I've also been organazing the [Swedish programming contest](http://www.progolymp.se) for high school students since 2010.
+In the world of open source, I'm best known for [luigi](https://github.com/spotify/luigi).
+I've also been organazing the [Swedish programming contest](http://www.progolymp.se) for high school students from 2010 to 2017.

 ### Contact